 The Swan Pond with birds and a gazebo is the perfect place to stop by on a sunny day while the Kitchen building located on the grounds along with the nearby cafes, offer a perfect way for a leisurely stroll any time of the day.
 In winters, the park is a snowy wonderland.
 Spring sees Cherry blossoms warm up the entire park while summer embraces the blooming Irises and Orrises.

-Kadrioru Park Information
+Kadrioru Park Travel Tips

 - Additional Contact No: +372 606 6403